Vanette Legros Profile Photo

 April 16, 1940 – May 9, 2026

-With heavy hearts and deep gratitude for a life beautifully lived, we announce the passing of our beloved mother, grandmother, caregiver, and matriarch, Vanette Legros, who departed this life on May 9, 2026.
+With heavy hearts, we announce the passing of our beloved mother, grandmother, and matriarch, Vanette Legros, who departed this life on May 9, 2026.

-Vanette Legros was born on April 16, 1940, in Gonaïves to her late mother, Flavir André of Gonaïves, and her late father, Louis Edgar Legros of Marmelade.
-At a young age, she moved to Port-Au-Prince with her mother, where she attended Catholic Mother External primary school.
-Tragically, at the age of 12, she lost her beloved mother.
-Following this loss, she returned to Marmelade to live with her paternal grandmother, where she continued her education and completed her schooling.
-She later attended middle school in Gonaïves and completed high school in Cap-Haïtien.
+Vanette was born on April 16, 1940, in Gonaïves to her late mother, Flavir André, and late father, Louis Edgar Legros of Marmelade.
+After spending part of her childhood in Port-au-Prince attending Catholic school, she returned to Marmelade following the passing of her mother at the age of 12, where she continued her education.
+She later completed middle school in Gonaïves and high school in Cap-Haïtien.

-Her generosity extended far beyond her household.
-Vanette leaves behind a lasting legacy of charity and service in Haiti, especially within the communities of Carrefour and Ruelle Canne à Sucre, where her kindness and support touched many lives both during her lifetime and through her final acts of giving.
+She also leaves behind a legacy of charity and service in Haiti, especially within the communities of Carrefour and Ruelle Canne à Sucre.

-She leaves to cherish her memory her children: Yves Marie Vadine “Tiva” Preval and spouse Samuel Preval, Carole Jean-Simon Brutus and her spouse Yvel Brutus, Sabine Legros Bolivar and her spouse Ricardo Bolivar, and her only son, Jacques Herold Legros and spouse Kerloune Legros
+She is survived by her children: Yves Marie Vadine “Tiva” Preval, Carole Jean-Simon Brutus (Yvel Brutus spouse), Pierre Sabine Legros Bolivar (Ricardo Bolivar spouse), and her only son, Jacques Herold Legros (Kerloune Legros spouse).

-She is also survived by her beloved grandchildren, from eldest to youngest: Samantha Preval Cox, Tiffany “Taffy” Preval, Kira Jean Simon Landais, Stravinsky Bolivar, Tatiana Preval, Ymarni Jean Simon, Nehemie “Kelly” Legros, Elliot-Julian Bolivar, and Shiana Legros.
+She is also survived by her beloved grandchildren: Samantha Preval Cox, Tiffany Preval, Kira Moseah Jean Simon Landias, Stravinsky Bolivar, Tatiana Preval, Ymarni Jean Simon, Nehemie “Kelly” Legros, Elliot-Gulian Bolivar, and Shiana Legros.

-Vanette was also blessed to witness and love her third generation of children through her first two granddaughters.
-She leaves behind her cherished great-grandchildren: Samaya Raymond, Jahliah Preval, Dezyrae Cox, Sieanna Marie Cox, and Tahirah “Vannette” Preval, each carrying forward her love, strength, and legacy for generations to come.
+Vanette was also blessed to experience her third generation of children through her first two granddaughters.
+She leaves behind her cherished great-grandchildren: Samaya Raymond, Jahliah Preval, Dezyrae Cox, Sieanna Marie Cox, and Tahirah “Vanette” Preval.

 Visitation